Pistachio frosting is light, creamy, and full of nutty flavor, perfect for topping cakes or adding a soft swirl on your favorite cupcakes.

 Description

-Light and creamy pistachio mascarpone frosting made with pure pistachio paste.
+Light and creamy pistachio frosting made with pure pistachio paste and mascarpone cheese.
 Perfect for topping cupcakes, filling cakes, or adding a nutty twist to your favorite desserts. (to frost 12 cupcakes or fill a 6-inch (15 cm) cake

 Ingredients